Code No. 105

-Service animals and assistive animals must be current on all required vaccinations.
-Service animals and assistive animals also must be under control while on district grounds.
-The animal may be under control by either the individual with a disability, or a handler of the service or assistive animal.
+Service animals must be current on all required vaccinations.
+Service animals must be under control while on district grounds.
+The animal may be under control by either the individual with a disability, or a handler of the service animal.
 Under control means harnessed, leashed or tethered, unless these devices interfere with the animal’s work, in which case under voice or other directive control.

 Miniature Horses as Service Animals